 After logging in to the umnmsi#tier2 endpoint, it is possible to view and transfer files and directories as with any other Globus endpoint.
 To move data between MSI Primary and Secondary storage, transfers may be performed between the umnmsi#home and umnmsi#tier2 endpoints.
 For transfers of long duration, it can be helpful to request a longer credential lifetime at login, by clicking on the Advanced link below the password field, and specifying a longer credential lifetime (the units are in hours, with a maximum value of 168).

 The Globus endpoint software supporting transfers to Ceph filesystems has appeared stable, though in its current implementation the umnmsi#tier2 endpoint has generally delivered lower transfer performance than MSI's standard Globus endpoint.
 It has been observed that higher transfer rates are obtained for fewer large files, than for many small files.
 Users may wish to consider combining small files into composite archive files for faster transfer, though this is up to the user.
-We will be working to improve the endpoint performance, and working with Globus as they improve the Globus Ceph endpoint software.

 As with other Globus endpoints, it is possible to enable read-only sharing of a file or directory (Ceph bucket) via the Globus sharing mechanism.
 For more information on Globus sharing, and other Globus endpoint features, see the primary Globus documentation.